rcjobson1/random-imgur-downloader/README.md

 random-imgur-downloader
 =======================

-A python scripts that downloads random imgur images
+A python scripts that downloads a random imgur image.
+A number argument can be added to download multiple images.